typelevel/typelevel.github.com/_posts/2015-09-21-change-values.md

 ```

 Then, we compute and fill in the word index.
 If we didn’t fill in
-`text` first, this compiles, but crashes.
+`text` first, this compiles, but crashes at runtime.

 ```scala
   initWordIndex()